Neutrino: GSI anomaly

 An unexpected series of experimental results for the rate of decay of heavy highly charged radioactive ions circulating in a storage ring has provoked theoretical activity in an effort to find a convincing explanation.

-The observed phenomenon is known as the GSI anomaly, as the storage ring is a facility at the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt Germany.
+The observed phenomenon is known as the GSI anomaly, as the storage ring is a facility at the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt, Germany.

-The rates of weak decay of two radioactive species with half lives of about 40 seconds and 200 seconds were found to have a significant oscillatory modulation, with a period of about 7 seconds.
+The rates of weak decay of two radioactive species with half-lives of about 40 seconds and 200 seconds were found to have a significant oscillatory modulation, with a period of about 7 seconds.
 As the decay process produces an electron neutrino, some of the suggested explanations for the observed oscillation rate propose new or altered neutrino properties.
-Ideas related to flavour oscillation met with skepticism.
+Ideas related to flavor oscillation met with skepticism.
 A later proposal is based on differences between neutrino mass eigenstates.